Tennessee Republican Party: Leadership and staff

 The Tennessee Republican Party has had five chairmen since 2005.
 On December 11, 2004, the State Executive Committee unanimously elected Bob Davis as Chairman of the Tennessee Republican Party to serve for the calendar years 2005 and 2006.
 He was subsequently elected to a second two-year term, 2007 and 2008, but resigned from the chairmanship in August 2007 to become Senior Adviser to presidential candidate Fred Thompson.
 The party's State Executive Committee then chose Robin Smith, former chairman of the Hamilton County Republican Party and vice chairman of the Tennessee GOP under Davis, to complete Davis's two-year term.

 Republicans won a victory in Tennessee's 2008 elections, when the party won majorities in both houses of the Tennessee General Assembly for the first time since the Reconstruction Era election of 1868.
 Smith was unanimously re-elected at the end of 2008 to a full two-year term as chairman for calendar years 2009 and 2010.
 In April 2009, Smith announced her resignation in order to run for Congress in Tennessee's 3rd congressional district in the August 2010 Republican primary.

 Staff

 The Chairman of the Republican Party of Tennessee is Scott Golden, who was elected on December 3, 2016.
-Tyler Burns serves as the Political Director and Mandy Devaney as the Communications Director.

 Current elected officials

-The Tennessee Republican Party controls the governor's office and a majority in the Tennessee Senate and the Tennessee House of Representatives.
+The Tennessee Republican Party controls the governor's office and a supermajority in the Tennessee Senate and the Tennessee House of Representatives.
 Republicans hold both of the state's U.S. Senate seats and 8 of the state's 9 U.S. House seats.